Britain's FTSE bounces into second half with banks, oil supportive

 By Helen Reid

-LONDON, July 3 Britain's major share index entered the second half on the up on Monday, with strong gains among financials, miners and energy companies while some utilities suffered after a downgrade.
+LONDON, July 3 (Reuters) - Britain's major share index entered the second half on the up on Monday, with strong gains among financials, miners and energy companies while some utilities suffered after a downgrade.

 The FTSE 100 was up 0.3 percent by 0810 GMT, lagging the broader European market which gained 0.6 percent.
 It was set for its first day of gains in five after a downbeat week.